 But I’m second guessing whether I even want to use that word “tomboy” anymore.

 Because if there’s any chance that calling a girl a tomboy will estrange her from her feminine power… well, I don’t wanna be that gal.

 So I say, by all means, let’s play in the mud.
 Let’s climb trees.
 Let’s definitely set things on fire.
 And let’s wear our symbols of resistance with pride.

 Let’s just remember what we’re resisting, and why.

-And if we see a girl (or woman, for that matter) who’s lost her sense of her own sacred power, let’s reach out a hand and give her a smile, and a warm and open hello.
+And let’s celebrate every little girl for the fullness of who she is: masculine, feminine, and everything in-between.
+If we see a girl who’s lost her sense of her own power (or a woman, for that matter), let’s reach out a hand to her and help her rise.
+Let’s offer her a smile, and a warm and open hello.

 Warm and open—and strong.